NLeSC/guide/best_practices/language_guides/java.md

 We follow the standard coding style defined by SUN.

-Latest version seems to be available [here](https://www.scribd.com/doc/15884743/Java-Coding-Style-by-Achut-Reddy).
+Latest version seems to be the [Java Coding Style on Scribd](https://www.scribd.com/doc/15884743/Java-Coding-Style-by-Achut-Reddy).

 We have standard code formatting settings for eclipse.